-Simple field stripping, cleaning and re-assembly (Fig. 1-2/I).
+Simple field stripping, cleaning and re-assembly (Fig. 1-Fig. 2/G).
 The pistol is designed for extremely quick and simple field stripping and to avoid casual or involuntary disassembly.
-Reassembly is easy and accidental misassembly of parts is prevented by the distinctive design.
+Reassembly is easy and accidental disassembly of parts is prevented by the distinctive design.
+A pistol which can be easily field stripped can be more readily cleaned.
+Simple cleaning makes it easier for the user to properly maintain the pistol, which helps ensure continued reliability (see MAINTENANCE section in this manual).